Concept: Classical theory

 The classical theory of concepts, also referred to as the empiricist theory of concepts, is the oldest theory about the structure of concepts (it can be traced back to Aristotle), and was prominently held until the 1970s.
 The classical theory of concepts says that concepts have a definitional structure.
 Adequate definitions of the kind required by this theory usually take the form of a list of features.
 These features must have two important qualities to provide a comprehensive definition.
-Features entailed by the definition of a concept must be both necessary and sufficient for membership in the class of things covered by a particular concept.
+Features entailed by the definition of a concept must be both necessary and jointly sufficient for membership in the class of things covered by a particular concept.
 A feature is considered necessary if every member of the denoted class has that feature.
-A feature is considered sufficient if something has all the parts required by the definition.
+A set of features is considered sufficient if having all the parts required by the definition entails membership in the class.
 For example, the classic example bachelor is said to be defined by unmarried and man.
 An entity is a bachelor (by this definition) if and only if it is both unmarried and a man.
 To check whether something is a member of the class, you compare its qualities to the features in the definition.
 Another key part of this theory is that it obeys the law of the excluded middle, which means that there are no partial members of a class, you are either in or out.

 The classical theory persisted for so long unquestioned because it seemed intuitively correct and has great explanatory power.
 It can explain how concepts would be acquired, how we use them to categorize and how we use the structure of a concept to determine its referent class.
 In fact, for many years it was one of the major activities in philosophy—concept analysis.
 Concept analysis is the act of trying to articulate the necessary and sufficient conditions for the membership in the referent class of a concept.
 For example, Shoemaker's classic "Time Without Change" explored whether the concept of the flow of time can include flows where no changes take place, though change is usually taken as a definition of time.